Keywords-AI/keywordsai/python-sdks/keywordsai-tracing/README.md

 - `get_span_count()` - Get the number of buffered spans
 - `clear_spans()` - Discard all buffered spans without exporting

-**Client Export Methods:**
+**Client Processing Methods:**
-- `client.export_spans(buffer)` - Export all spans from a SpanBuffer
+- `client.process_spans(buffer)` - Process all spans from a SpanBuffer through the processor pipeline
-- `client.export_spans(span_list)` - Export a list of ReadableSpan objects
+- `client.process_spans(span_list)` - Process a list of ReadableSpan objects through the processor pipeline

 **Context Behavior:**
 - Spans created with `buffer.create_span()` go to the buffer's local queue
 - **ALL spans created within the buffer context** (including via tracer or decorators) are buffered
-- Spans created outside the buffer context are exported normally
+- Spans created outside the buffer context are processed normally through processors
 - **Spans are extractable as list** - spans are transportable!
+- Processing happens through standard OTEL processor pipeline (filters, transformations, export)

 **Key Insight: Transportable Spans**
-The real power is that spans are **transportable** - collect in one place, export anywhere:
+The real power is that spans are **transportable** - collect in one place, process anywhere:

 ```python
 # Collect spans